DocEmerald/debate_cases/README.md

  ## Notes

  The list of points, rebuttals, and the example case will be in bullet points.
 This makes for easier reading while delivering a speech.
- Cases are organized by year because evidence can change and be outdated.

  **Why Markdown?**